Who's Behind Listverse?

 Top 10 Bizarre Suicides That Will Horrify You

-Suicide is an action that is hard to understand because, for most, all of our efforts and basic instincts are aimed at preserving and enhancing the lives we live.
+Suicide is an action that is hard to understand because, for most, all of our efforts and basic instincts aim to preserve and enhance the lives we live.
 A tragic choice, suicide not only ends the lives of those under intense mental and physical strains, but it also causes lasting trauma to the loved ones left behind.
-The ten people in this list felt so strongly that their lives were over, that they chose incredibly thorough, and often shocking, methods of killing themselves.
+The ten people in this list felt so strongly that their lives were over that they chose incredibly thorough and often shocking methods of killing themselves.

 10Suicide by Volcano

 On February 11, 1933, student Kiyoko Matsumoto took her life by jumping into the Mount Mihara crater, Japan, from the platform that allowed viewing of the molten lava below.
 She died from a combination of the fall and the lava itself, which ranged in temperature from 1,450°F to 2,200°F (800°C to 1,200°C).
-Matsumoto had fallen for a fellow female student at Tokyo’s Jissan College, something that was forbidden at that time.
+Matsumoto had fallen for a fellow female student at Tokyo’s Jissan College, which was forbidden.

 Although a few suicides had taken place from the observation platform over the Mihara crater, Kiyoko Matsumoto’s death captured the attention of the public, and 944 similar suicides occurred over the following year.
 A fence was erected to stem these deaths, but after 619 people still managed to take their lives, a larger barrier topped with barbed wire was constructed.